Dark Passage (film): Critical response

-“Borrowing heavily from ‘Lady in the Lake’ for tricky technique…Daves has provided new and fancy trimming for the not unfamiliar yarn of the escaped convict bent on establishing his innocence…on [Bogart’s] side, and for no convincing reason, is Lauren Bacall, lovely, wealthy landscape painter who picks him up in her station wagon during the early moments of his escape and whisks him home to her luxurious duplex.
-Also generously helping the wrongly accused wife-killer are a philosophic taxi driver and a wonderful plastic surgeon…Although the plot doesn’t bear too much close inspection, performances and direction lend considerable fascination to a desperate man’s struggle for freedom…Miss Bacall is attractive and very, very efficient…while Agnes Moorehead is about as mean as they come…Supporting roles are exceptionally well played.”
+"Borrowing heavily from 'Lady in the Lake' for tricky technique ...
+Daves has provided new and fancy trimming for the not unfamiliar yarn of the escaped convict bent on establishing his innocence ... on [Bogart's] side, and for no convincing reason, is Lauren Bacall, lovely, wealthy landscape painter who picks him up in her station wagon during the early moments of his escape and whisks him home to her luxurious duplex.
+Also generously helping the wrongly accused wife-killer are a philosophic taxi driver and a wonderful plastic surgeon ...
+Although the plot doesn't bear too much close inspection, performances and direction lend considerable fascination to a desperate man's struggle for freedom ...
+Miss Bacall is attractive and very, very efficient ... while Agnes Moorehead is about as mean as they come....
+Supporting roles are exceptionally well played."

-On Rotten Tomatoes the film held an approval rating of 90% based on 31 reviews as of 2022, with an average rating of 7.7/10.
-Metacritic assigned the film a weighted average score of 68 out of 100, based on 10 critics, indicating "generally favorable" reviews.
+On Rotten Tomatoes the film held an approval rating of 90% based on 31 reviews as of 2022 and beyond, with an average rating of 7.7/10.
+Review aggregator Metacritic assigned the film a weighted average score of 68 out of 100, based on 10 critics, indicating "generally favorable" reviews.